microsoft/ebpf-for-windows/docs/Long term goals.md

 ### Observability

-One of the largest use case of eBPF on other platforms is observe the behavior of the system, both through predefined observability points as well as dynamically created observability points.
+One of the largest use cases for eBPF on other platforms is to observe the behavior of the system, both through predefined observability points as well as dynamically created observability points.
 Similar technologies already exist for Windows, with [DTrace on Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/dtrace)